jandevaan/jandevaan.github.io/_posts/2025-2-2-When-does-abs-return-a-negative-value.md

 categories: programming
 ---

 Sorry if this was an the unwelcome surprise.
-We don't expect computers to be infallible, but at least _predictable_?
+After all, we expect computers to be _predictable_?
 This abs() function, it has _one job_.
 And it can return a negative number?

 Well, if it comforts you it does not happen in all languages.
 But if you compile code with C, Java, or even Rust, the library function abs() has exactly one special case where the outcome is negative.
 Is this a big deal?
 Most likely no. But I thought it was a nice nerdy topic for my first blog post.
 My wife appeared to agree: "Well, I guess you've got to start small!".